PennyHow/PyTrx/README.md

 ### Python set-up

 To run the provided Python scripts, we recommend using conda to set up a Python environment and then cloning this repository.
 Dependencies can be installed using conda and pip.
+This is set up to use the latest version (1.2.3) of PyTrx.

 ```bash
 conda create --name pytrx3 python=3.8